Practical Nurse

 Institution: Griffith University

-Information: Griffith University will grant up to one and a half (1.5) to two (2) years of advanced standing of related Griffith University undergraduate Bachelor degree on completion of an NBCC Diploma.
+Information: Griffith University will grant up to one and a half (1.5) years of advanced standing (ie. entry into the fourth semester) of the Bachelor of Nursing Degree to graduates of the Practical Nurse program.

 Institution: Athabasca University